MadBomber/htm/docs/api/htm.md

 - Embeddings and hierarchical tags are generated asynchronously via background jobs
 - Empty content returns the ID of the most recent node without creating a duplicate
 - Token count is calculated automatically using the configured token counter
+- Metadata is stored in a JSONB column with a GIN index for efficient queries

 ---